-Equity strategies including long-short one are prone to various kinds of risks:
+Equity strategies, including long-short ones, are prone to various kinds of risks:

-- If one does not take advantage or monitor the long/short position regularly, a fund may land up suffering huge losses which also involves high rate of fees.
+- If one does not take advantage or monitor the long/short position regularly, a fund may land up suffering huge losses, which also involves a high rate of fees.

-- The portfolio manager must correctly predict the relative performance of 2 stocks which can be difficult and a sticky situation since the point of decisiveness of the manager is what will matter.
+- The portfolio manager must correctly predict the relative performance of 2 stocks, which can be difficult and a sticky situation since the point of the decisiveness of the manager is what will matter.

-- Another risk which can result from such a technique is a “beta mismatch”.
+- Another risk that can result from such a technique is “beta mismatch.”
 It essentially indicates that when there is a sharp decline in the overall stock market, the long positions can lose more than the short positions and vice-versa.

 Despite the above drawbacks, there are some critical benefits in using such a technique for hedge fund management:

-- Most of the investors focus on selecting winning strategies for long portfolios depending on their market knowledge and risk taking ability.
-However, long/short strategies with the implementation of selling short, enables the investor to take advantage of a wide array of securities.
+- Most investors focus on selecting winning strategies for long portfolios, depending on their market knowledge and risk-taking ability.
+However, long/short strategies with the implementation of selling shortSelling ShortShort Selling is a trading strategy designed to make quick gains by speculating on the falling prices of financial security.
+It is done by borrowing the security from a broker and selling it in the market and thereafter repurchasing the security once the prices have fallen. enable the investor to take advantage of a wide array of securities.

 |Fundamental Investors||Opportunistic Traders|

-In general, for fundamental managers, the core skill set and value driver is an ability to determine the attractiveness of industries and companies based on their growth characteristics, sources of income, competitive positioning and financial attributes.
-They aim to own quality businesses experiencing strong prospects of growth, financial flexibility and operating conditions shall drive the performance of the securities.
-The idea is to take possession of these assets at attractive valuations and sell them when they reach at the desired targeted level.
+In general, for fundamental managers, the core skill set and value driver is the ability to determine the attractiveness of industries and companies based on their growth characteristics, sources of income, competitive positioning, and financial attributes.
+They aim to own quality businesses experiencing strong prospects of growth, financial flexibility, and operating conditions that shall drive the performance of the securities.
+The idea is to take possession of these assets at attractive valuations and sell them when they reach the desired targeted level.